hgeaydem/openshift-virt-labs/docs/workshop/content/masquerade.md

 Error from server (NotFound): virtualmachineinstances.kubevirt.io "centos7-masq" not found
 ~~~

 Oops?!
 What happened?
 Where is our instance?
-WHat did we break?
+What did we break?

 As you'll recall the instance is just the running version of the VM, so let's see what's up with our VM: